 Select a an exam type

 Applicants for this course should have achieved a UK Masters (Distinction).
-In addition to a distinction or equivalent in a master's degree, applicants should hold a strong honours degree in a relevant field, with clear evidence of research potential.
+Applicants should normally hold a distinction or equivalent in a master's degree and a strong honours degree in a relevant field, with clear evidence of research potential.

 Students living in